BadenLab/Zebrafish-visual-space-model/README.md

 <img align="right" width="200" height="250" src="https://github.com/BadenLab/Zebrafish-visual-space-model/blob/master/Images/custom%20FoV%20at%20rest%20-%20Top%20view.png">

-This customed view angle, here displyaed in red, can then be entered in the script under the variable: "customed_angle".
+This custom view angle, here displyaed in red, can then be entered in the script under the variable: "customed_angle".

 The eye and its field of view can also be orientated along the vertical axis with the variable "Eye_Tilt".